rileygelwicks/eastwestaudio/doc/index.rst

 processed before going live, and the bandwidth costs of changing intros for a large number of mp3s and having to rsync them up to your webserver may be prohibitive if undertaken frequently.
-Even if cost is not the issue, it is highly inefficient to have to change a thousand files when really one thing has changed -- a single intro.
+Even if cost is not the issue, it is highly inefficient to have to move a thousand files when really only one thing has changed -- a single intro.
 The ewa server gets around this problem.

-The server mode, controlled by the script ewa_, is a persistent process which runs a simple WSGI_ application which normally should be connected to a web server via FCGI_ or SCGI_.
+The server mode, controlled by the script ewa_, is a persistent process running a simple WSGI_ application which normally should be connected to a web server via FCGI_ or SCGI_.
 It generates the combined files on demand, leaving the file in the filesystem and returning the path to the file to the web server via the X-Sendfile_